-Solomon Friedman was retained by the National Firearms Association to intervene on their behalf at the Supreme Court of Canada in the case of R. v.
+Solomon was retained by the National Firearms Association to intervene on their behalf at the Supreme Court of Canada in the case of R. v.
 Nur.
 Solomon argued that the mandatory minimum sentence for possession of a handgun with readily accessible ammunition was disproportionate and could potentially subject otherwise law-abiding firearms owners to severe consequences for mere regulatory infractions.

 The Supreme Court agreed and struck down the mandatory minimum sentence, declaring it of no force and effect.

 C. – Possession and importation of child pornography